delabassee/java-lab/lab6-textblock.md

 </ul>
 """;
 ```
-The triple-quote closing delimiter defines the the how incidental white spaces will be handled.
+The triple-quote closing delimiter defines how incidental white spaces will be handled.
 You can check the resources at the end for more details on those rules.

 ## Add Text Blocks support